tjntomas/HADashboard-widgets/README.md

 2. Copy the basegraph folder to your custom_widgets folder
 3. Copy the graph.yaml file to your custom_widgets folder
-4. Copy influxdb-latest.js and plotly-latest.min.js /from the custom_css folder)  to your custom_css folder
+4. Copy influxdb-latest.js and plotly-latest.min.js (from the custom_css folder)  to your custom_css folder
 5. Add the following to your variables.yaml file in your custom_css folder for the skin you are using:
 ````yaml
 graph_style: "border-radius: 0px; "background-color: rgba(30,30,30,0.45 );"  # Change to whichever color/opacity you like.